Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 # FLASK_APP_FRONT-END
-front-end is made in vue.js
-BigData en AI minor
+front-end is made in vue.js; The full code is on the development branche BigData en AI minor

 In this focus we will focus on taking a picture and sending it to the back-end.